Hybrid manufacturing workflow combining industrial 3D printing and CNC machining for production components

 Material selection is often the first decision gate.
 AM delivers certified nylons, photopolymers, thermoplastics, and specialty metals, each with defined processing windows.
 CNC covers the full palette of aerospace alloys, engineering plastics, and mixed-material assemblies because strength comes from stock pedigree rather than process parameters.

 • Isotropy: CNC retains isotropic stock properties.
-AM polymers display directional strength and must be oriented thoughtfully.
+AM polymers are anisotropic and require orientation planning.

-• Surface Finish: Machining produces sealing surfaces straight off the tool.
-Additive parts require blasting, coating, or secondary machining for cosmetic or sealing faces.
+• Surface finish: Machining can deliver sealing surfaces directly; additive parts typically require blasting, coating, or secondary machining.

 Cost, Lead Time, and Scaling